jasonkneen/nl.fokkezb.form/docs/guides/getting_started/README.md

 		}]
 	});

-Or later, e.g. after creating the instance in a view:
+Or later, e.g. after creating the instance in `XML`:

 	$.form.init({
 		fieldsets: [{